Heroin Withdrawal Timeline: How Long Does It Last?

 Early Stages Of Withdrawal

-Early withdrawal symptoms appear within two to 12 hours from the last dose of heroin.
+Early withdrawal symptoms appear within 6 to 12 hours from the last dose of heroin.

 Heroin is a short-acting opioid, meaning it leaves the body quicker than other opioids, such as methadone.